Exiled Author Hails Appearance in Hong Kong as Rights Victory

 There had been concern that Ma might be taking a security risk by even traveling to Hong Kong, where a few booksellers who published titles critical of China’s Communist government have disappeared in recent years, only to turn up in custody on the Chinese mainland.

+The festival came amid growing concerns about Hong Kong’s future as a haven for rule of law and civil rights in Asia.
+Last week, for example, the political cartoonist Badiucao, whose works satirize leaders of mainland China and Hong Kong, called off a solo exhibition in Hong Kong after receiving threats from Chinese authorities.

+On Thursday, the Hong Kong authorities denied entry as a visitor to Victor Mallet, an editor at The Financial Times, a few weeks after he was expelled from the city.
+Mallet’s expulsion was widely seen as retaliation for his role in hosting a talk with a local independence advocate at the Foreign Correspondents’ Club of Hong Kong in August.

-On Saturday, Ma declined to directly answer a question about whether he felt safe in Hong Kong, but he noted that he had informed British authorities of his travel plans.
+On Saturday, Ma declined to directly answer a question about whether he felt safe in Hong Kong, but he noted that he had informed the British authorities of his travel plans.
+“I know if I ever disappear, they will look for me,” he added.

+Emily Lau, a former Democratic Party member of Hong Kong’s Legislative Council, said the back-and-forth over Ma’s appearances created an emotional “roller coaster” for many people in the city.

 “In Hong Kong we’ve never had democracy, but we enjoy freedoms,” she said.
 “Now it seems our freedoms are being taken away.”